dav1dli/skill_matrix/doc/README.docker.md

 # Overview
-Skill Matrix is an application combining Apache, PHP, NodeJS and MySQL technologies.
+[Skill Matrix](https://github.com/the-guitarman/skill_matrix) is an application combining Apache, PHP, NodeJS and MySQL technologies.
 It is distributed as a traditional application running on a host with the installed stack of technologies.
 This document describes a method how it can be packaged in containers and executed locally for testing purposes.
 Those containers can be deployed on Kubernetes platforms like Openshift or Amazon EKS.

 The document assumes that container tools like Docker are installed.

 # Containers

-Containers are created from freely distributable Universal Baseline Images (UBI8) certified to run on Openshift.
+Containers are created from freely distributable [Universal Base Images](https://developers.redhat.com/blog/2020/03/24/red-hat-universal-base-images-for-docker-users/) (UBI8) certified to run on Openshift.

 ## MySQL